Print3M/pathfinder/README.md

 Use this parameter to specify output file where URLs will be saved.
 However, they will be still printed out on the screen if you do not use quiet mode (`-q` or `--quite`).

 Output is saved to a file on the fly, so even if you stop executing the script the downloaded URLs will be saved.

+### Add HTTP header

+`-H <header>`, `--header <header>` [default: none]

+Use this parameter to specify custom HTTP headers.
+They are used with every scraping request.
+One `-H` parameter must contain only one HTTP header but you can use it multiple times.
+Headers

+Example:

+`./pathfinder ... -H "Authorization: test" -H "Cookies: cookie1=choco; cookie2=yummy"`

 ### Quiet mode